January 16, 2018:

-A 26-year-old rookie who came up in August, George Earl McNeely drove in the winning run in the 12th inning of the seventh game in the 1924 World Series, Washington’s only championship.
+A 26-year-old rookie who came up in August, George Earl McNeely drove in the winning run in the 12th inning of the seventh game in the 1924 World Series, the Washington Senator’s only championship.
 Before his playing days ended, McNeely, known by his middle name, managed – and owned – a Pacific Coast League team.

 McNeely was born on May 12, 1898, in Sacramento, Calif.
 Earl was the second-youngest of six sibling.
 He had an older brother and three older sisters.
 A younger brother was born in 1903.
 Growing up in the Sacramento area, where he made his home his entire life, Earl attended the Oak Park School through eighth grade before playing basketball and soccer at Sacramento High School.
 The same school later produced Stan Hack, longtime Cubs third baseman.
 McNeely didn’t play baseball there, however.

 “I was considered too small by the coach” for the varsity baseball team, McNeely told a reporter in September 1924.
 “I had to confine my playing with ‘kid’ teams in my section of town (but) I was always thinking, talking or playing baseball.”